-0.2.1 The Fund Stability Rating provides the investors with an objective measure as to the main areas of risk to which the income funds are exposed, that is credit risk, liquidity risk and market risk.
-The stability rating could provide investors with a useful yardstick in comparing their individual risk-return matrix, while making investment decisions.
+Fund Stability Rating provides investors with an objective measure to the main areas of risk to which income funds are exposed, that is credit risk, liquidity risk and interest rate risk.
+Stability Rating provides investors with a useful yardstick to compare their individual risk-return matrix while making investment decisions.

-0.2.2 There is no requirement of any minimum operational history of the fund to be eligible for the rating.
+- 1.3 Recognizing the rising competition and growth potential in this industry, the asset managers are using varying investment styles and techniques to offer competitive returns.
+All these developments have necessitated the need for an independent opinion as to the risk exposure of these funds, which, in turn, has an impact on stability in the funds' net asset value. - 1.4 The Fund Stability Rating provides the investors with an objective measure as to the main areas of risk to which the income funds are exposed, that is credit risk, liquidity risk and market risk.
+The stability rating could provide investors with a useful yardstick in comparing their individual risk-return matrix, while making investment decisions. - 1.5 There is no requirement of any minimum operational history of the fund to be eligible for the rating.
 Thus, a fund proposed to be launched in the near future could also be assigned a rating, based on the type and extent of risks to emanate by the implementation of the proposed investment policies.
 However, the absence of proper track record may lead to some prudence in the rating compared to a fund having sufficiently long operational history.
 A fund is eligible for fund stability ratings as soon as its mandate is finalized and offering document is approved by the Securities and Exchange Commission of Pakistan.